-- o Penetration,

-- o no matter how slight,

-- of the vagina or anus with any body part or object, or

-- o oral penetration by a sex organ of another person,

-- without the consent of the Complainant.

-Forcible Sodomy:

-- Oral or anal sexual intercourse with another person, - o forcibly, - o and/or against that person's will (non-consensually), or - onot forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age# or because of temporary or permanent mental or physical incapacity.
+- Penetration, - no matter how slight, - of the vagina or anus with any body part or object, or - oral penetration by a sex organ of another person, - without the consent of the Complainant. - Forcible Sodomy: - Oral or anal sexual intercourse with another person, - forcibly, - \circ $\,$ and/or against that person's will (non-consensually), or - not forcibly or against the person's will in instances in which the Complainant is incapable of giving consent because of age[#] or because of temporary or permanent mental or physical incapacity.